 Students must attend the discussion section for which they are officially registered.

-This handout and all other information for the course will be available at this address.
+The website is a very important piece of this course and you should familiarize yourself with its content.
+This handout and all other information for the course will be available on the site.

 Prerequisites: CS 429 or 429H with a grade of